Death and Destruction

 - One at a time, change variables such as the angle of the gravel and the size of the storm surge you generate.
 Note the conditions that result in the largest amount of water on the land.

 - Take a look at this storm surge simulated by a computer model.
-The animation shows the results of a hypothetical storm surge along on the coast of Alabama.

 - Skim through the explanation of the SLOSH computer model to understand the benefits of a computer model.

-Stop and Think7.
-What are some of the advantages of using a computer model rather than a physical model to predict the height of storm surges?
+7. What are some of the advantages of using a computer model rather than a physical model to predict the height of storm surges?

 8. What are the actions you could take to keep yourself safe from a storm surge?
 From the list of Storm Surge Safety Actions, record the three recommendations you believe are the most important for survival.

 - Did you know that hurricanes have also been known to generate tornadoes?
 These extreme low-pressure cells are still difficult to predict.
-Check out the Tornado Safety Actions for the three different types of buildings.
+Check out the Tornado Safety Actions for different types of buildings.

-Stop and Think9.
-Describe what happens to loose material and debris in hurricane-force or tornado-related winds.
+9. Describe what happens to loose material and debris in hurricane-force or tornado-related winds.
 How can you protect yourself from this hazard?

 One of the dangers to human life during inland flooding comes when people try to drive vehicles across moving water.
 Public safety officials are actively spreading the word that you should Never Drive Across a Flooded Road.
 They have also mounted a public awareness campaign titled Turn Around Don't Drown.
 Check the information at these two links to find out about the dangers.

-Stop and Think10.
-Even large Sport Utility Vehicles (SUVs) are discouraged from crossing a moving stream of water.
+10. Even large Sport Utility Vehicles (SUVs) are discouraged from crossing a moving stream of water.
 Describe the conditions that can cause a vehicle to float downstream.

 11. If your vehicle is suddenly caught in rising water, what is the recommended action to save your life?

-Stop and Think12.
-What specific actions should you and/or your family take to be prepared for a hurricane?
+12. What specific actions should you and/or your family take to be prepared for a hurricane?
 Make a specific list that pertains to you and/or your family as residents of, or visitors to, an area that experiences these storms.

 Use the pages you've already visited, or explore some of these links to help you with your plan.